REPORTS & TECHNICAL PAPERS

 Thomas Homer-Dixon

-A formal model drawing on insights from conflict, critical-transition, and catastrophe theories to explain the causal mechanisms that produce sudden dehumanization in situations of extreme conflict.
+A formal model that seeks to explain the causal mechanisms of sudden dehumanization in situations of extreme conflict.

 Thomas Homer-Dixon, Michael Lawrence, Megan Shipman, Luke Kemp

-This report, updated with an October 29, 2024 addendum, assesses how a second Trump administration could supercharge global political, economic, geopolitical, environmental, and pandemic risks and how those risks could then combine to escalate the world's already severe polycrisis.
+A report assessing how a second Trump administration could supercharge global political, economic, geopolitical, environmental, and pandemic risks and how those risks could combine to exacerbate the global polycrisis.

 Rebecca Pearce, Tony Pink

-This report reviews state-of-the-art deep geothermal drilling and well-construction technologies, identifies existing technology gaps, and suggests strategies to overcome these gaps.
+A report that reviews state-of-the-art deep geothermal drilling and well-construction technologies, identifies existing technology gaps, and suggests strategies to overcome these gaps.

 Ultradeep Geothermal Research and Action Roadmap